 Evidence & safety

-A practical note on How to keep baseline photos realistic in facial wellness content for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.
+A practical note on Evidence limit: baseline photos for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.

 Direct answer